job963/jxJiraConnect/README.md

 # jxJiraConnect #

-OXID eShop Admin Extension for Connecting with Atlassian JIRA
+OXID eShop Admin Extension for Connecting Atlassian JIRA

 ## OXID Setup ##

-For installing and using the module, you have to proceed the following steps.
+For installing and using the module, you have to proceed the following steps:

 1. Unzip the complete file with all the folder structures and upload the content of the folder copy_this to the root folder of your shop.
 2. After this navigate in the admin backend of the shop to _Extensions_ - _Modules_.
 Select the module _jxJiraConnect_ and click on `Activate`.